Axway/streams-open-docs/content/en/docs/relnotes/20220530_streams_relnotes.md

 ## New features and enhancements

-* [Kafka subscription configured with Sasl and SSL](/docs/subscribers/subscriber-kafka/#authorization-with-sasl-and-ssl): add authorization capability for kafka subscription
+* [Kafka subscription configured with Sasl and SSL](/docs/subscribers/subscriber-kafka/#authorization-with-sasl-and-ssl): add security capability for kafka subscription

 ## Important changes
 <!-- Use this section to describe any changes in the behavior of the product (as a result of features or fixes), for example, new Java system properties in the jvm.xml file.
 This section could also be used for any important information that doesn't fit elsewhere. -->